QueenSophiaLo/MATLAB-Circuits-Projects/Project 1/Audio Filtering/README.md

 > $$V_{out} = RC(\frac{dV_{in}}{dt}\ - \frac{dV_{out}}{dt}\)$$

 ### Discretization
 Convert the differential equation into an equivalent discrete-time equation.
 To write the discrete-time equation, you will need to derive it.
-You cannot simply pattern-match in this case because of the 𝑑𝑥/𝑑𝑡.
+You cannot simply pattern-match in this case because of the $\frac{dx}{dt}\$.

 > Taking the equation $V_{out} = RC(\frac{dV_{in}}{dt}\ - \frac{dV_{out}}{dt}\)$, first simplify the variables for readability.
 > $$x = V_{in}$$